 STAYING ENTERTAINED WHILE DRIVING

-You’ll likely be driving quite a bit on your road trip, so try these to avoid getting tired or burnt out:
+You’ll likely be driving quite a bit on your road trip.
+Here are some tips and tricks for you and/or your passengers to avoid getting tired or burnt out:

 - Play the 20 questions game.
 Look it up if you don’t know what it is.

 - Play the 50 states license plate game